Shingles and PHN: frequently asked questions and answers

 Mrs Scott’s church arranged a special collection for us in her memory and donated it to our charity.
 We were very touched.

 As a registered charity (no. 291657) we submit details annually to the Charity Commission so that it can ensure that we are fulfilling our constitutional ‘statement of aims’.
-You can be sure that your legacy would go to help spread information about treatments for PHN to everyone who needs it.
+You can be sure that your legacy would go to help spread information about treatments for shingles and PHN to everyone who needs it.